English

 Above all, by reading, interpreting, and evaluating complex literature, theories, and criticism, students learn to organize ideas, assert and defend claims, and research.
 Employers will value their ability to solve problems and present ideas in effective language to a wide range of audiences.
 They learn how to weigh evidence, identify assumptions, evaluate persuasive appeals, and recognize faulty reasoning.
 Employers want smart, flexible, and creative employees, all hallmarks of a Colorado Mesa University graduate in English.

 The English minor interests students who want to broaden their backgrounds in the liberal arts as well as embark on careers that demand an expertise in critical thinking, close reading, and writing, such as law, journalism, advertising, theatre, business, public service, or graduate study in other academic and professional subjects.
-The Professional Certificate in Editing and Technical Communication, an interdisciplinary credential that combines copy editing, technical writing expertise, and design courses, is designed for those who want a career improving, producing, and sharing documents.
+The Professional Certificate in Editing and Technical Communication, an interdisciplinary credential that combines copy editing, technical writing expertise, and design courses, is ideal for those who want a career improving, producing, and sharing documents.
 For those who want to pursue graduate work, we offer a Graduate Certificate in Rhetoric and Literary Studies delivered online.
 The certificate offers a range of courses, from composition theory and British and American literature to literary theory, linguistics, and creative writing.

 Contact Information